-When you’re trying to find quality HVAC services, you usually want a technician that understands what they’re doing.
+When you’re looking for quality HVAC services, you usually want a technician that knows what they’re doing.
 Many service companies advertise experienced staff, but how can you know for sure?
-One of the most consistent ways to check if an HVAC technician has experience is by looking for their certifications.
-HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other important aspects of the industry.
+One of the best ways to confirm if an HVAC technician has experience is by looking for their certifications.
+HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other core aspects of the industry.

-There are multiple HVAC certifications available.
+There are a variety of HVAC certifications available.
 Some are designed around a core body of knowledge technicians should have, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll compare key details about some of the most common HVAC certifications you’ll come across in your search for services.
+We’ll compare key details about a few of the most common HVAC certifications you’ll come across in your search for services.

-The North American Technician Excellence certification is the largest program for HVAC competency, with tens of thousands of certified technicians.
-Many organizations like the ACCA and the federal Environmental Protection Agency cooperate with the NATE program to standardize the certification exams.
-To pass, applicants must meet a minimum score of 70%.
-To maintain NATE certification, technicians must receive continued education or retake an exam every two years.
+The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
+Other organizations like the ACCA and the federal Environmental Protection Agency work with the NATE program to standardize the certification testing.
+To pass, participating technicians must achieve a minimum score of 70%.
+To maintain NATE certification, technicians must receive additional education or take another exam every two years.

 Full certification is a multiyear process made up of four separate tests.
-The first two are created for entry-level technicians while the other set of exams provide full certification and senior-level status:
+The first two are designed for entry-level technicians while the other set of exams provide full certification including senior-level status:

 - Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can supplement any education or training already completed.
 The Ready-to-Work certification is particularly beneficial for recent graduates of trade programs.

-- Core and Specialty Certification – Once a technician has been in service for two or more years, they can achieve NATE certification.
-Technicians will have to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC systems.
+- Core and Specialty Certification – After a technician has been in service for two or more years, they can receive NATE certification.
+Participants will need to pass both the core exam as well as a specialty exam for installation or servicing specific types of HVAC equipment.

 - Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
-Technicians need to be certified in two specialty services—one in heating and one in air conditioning—to be eligible for applying for the senior certificate.
+Technicians should be certified in two specialty services—one in heating and the other in air conditioning—to be eligible to apply for the senior certificate.

-Many of ASHRAE standards are concerned with commercial properties and industrial facilities, as they often have the highest rates of energy expenditure.
-They’ll study how HVAC system design can be improved as well as how equipment should be installed and serviced.
-ASHRAE also monitors how the engineering and architectural design of the building itself influences energy use.
+The majority of ASHRAE standards are focused on commercial properties and industrial facilities, as they frequently have the highest rates of energy expenditure.
+They’ll research how HVAC system design can be improved as well as how equipment should be installed and serviced.
+ASHRAE also studies how the engineering and architectural design of the building itself affects energy use.

-Another national HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization promotes rigorous training and offers sessions for members to complete both on-site and online.
-Contractors wanting accreditation have two programs to choose from:
+Another nationwide HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
+This organization promotes rigorous training and facilitates sessions for technicians to complete both on-site and online.
+Contractors hoping for accreditation have two programs to choose from:

 - The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment found in residential properties like homes and apartments.

-- The New Homes Program: The New Homes track prioritizes designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
-Random audits are conducted to make sure members maintain their proficiency.
+- The New Homes Program: The New Homes track focuses on designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
+Random audits are completed to ensure members maintain their proficiency.

-Industry Competency Exams are handled by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
-These are distinguished from the NATE certification exams but review similar topics.
-Testing is offered for residential HVAC equipment as well as light commercial heating and cooling.
-Separate tests are also available for commercial refrigeration.
+Industry Competency Exams are administered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
+These are separate from the NATE certification exams but cover similar topics.
+Testing is available for residential HVAC equipment as well as light commercial heating and cooling.
+Separate tests are even available for commercial refrigeration.

 EPA Section 608

-The Environmental Protection Agency provides comprehensive regulations within the HVAC industry.
+The Environmental Protection Agency provides comprehensive regulations for the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
-Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test should be specific to the equipment the technician works with and administered by an approved organization.
+Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
+To earn the Section 608 Technician Certification, the test will be specific to the products the technician works with and administered by an approved organization.

-The HVAC Excellence Certifications of Achievement cover a broad range of competency tests for varying levels of proficiency in the HVAC industry.
-For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are designed for high school students who have completed qualifying HVAC education programs.
-Other testing is available for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.
+The HVAC Excellence Certifications of Achievement encompass a broad range of competency tests for different levels of proficiency in the HVAC industry.
+For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are offered for high school students who have completed qualifying HVAC education programs.
+Other testing is offered for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.

 The Benefits of Certified HVAC Technicians

-Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will earn certifications to improve their expertise.
+Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will seek out certifications to improve their expertise.
 When you find a service company in Norton offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help lower costs and speed up services: Technicians who devote the time and resources needed for these certifications often require less time and fewer resources when servicing your equipment.
-Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.
+Can help reduce costs and speed up services: Technicians who devote the time and resources necessary for these certifications often take up less time and fewer resources when servicing your equipment.
+Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also reduce labor expenses.